camusdb/camusdb.github.io/docs/grpc-api.md

 `query_complete` is the last message of that request.
 It carries the count of the rows, and the causal token.
 For a query with a `{cache=...}` hint, it also carries the verdict of the cache.
+For a request that negotiated routing metadata, it can also carry advisory routing metadata.

 Four operations each emit one last response of a success: an operation without a query, a start, a commit, and a rollback.
+A non-query response can also carry advisory routing metadata when the request negotiated it.
 A failed operation emits one last `BatchError { code, message }`.

 Two operations that share a handle of a transaction keep their order, inside one stream of a batch.
 A client can use several streams of a batch.
 It must then put